drhirn/fhem-rhasspy/README.md

 ```
 attr <deviceName> subscriptions hermes/intent/+ hermes/dialogueManager/sessionStarted hermes/dialogueManager/sessionEnded
 ```

+**Important**: The attribute `clientOrder` ist not available in older version of MQTT2_CLIENT.
+Be sure to use an up-to-date version of this module.

 ## Definition (DEF) in FHEM
 You can define a new instance of this module with: